 “We did not commit any mistakes and the federation and league body should address this issue so that the players don’t suffer.” he added

-Zoo fc and Nakumatt were struck off the league on Monday when KPL issued updated standings whiteout them.
+Zoo FC and Nakumatt were struck off the league on Monday when KPL issued updated standings without them.